hchyang/PSiTE/README.md

 ## 3. Tutorial

-In this section, we will demonstrate how to use CSiTE.
+In this section, we will demonstrate how to use PSiTE.

 1. At first, several input files have to be prepared with the following steps.

-    - Simulate the coalescent tree of 1000 tumor cells, which are sampled from an exponentially growing tumor.
+    - Simulate a coalescent tree of 1000 tumor cells, which are sampled from an exponentially growing tumor.
 (Please check the manual of ms for more information)